resir014/resir014.xyz/_content/posts/article/2023-10-15-a-lot-of-trackmania-maps-will-be-broken-in-a-few-months.md

 As announced in the Discord Developers server, Discord gives users and developers a grace period until "later this year".
 After that, older Discord CDN links will not work unless you use links with the new format.

-After this grace period, old CDN URLs without the appropriate query parameters will no longer work.
+After this grace period, old CDN URLs without the appropriate query parameters will no longer work, and will fail to load the included file.

 ## What will this do to my Trackmania maps?